Keep emails and calendar events private

 Your default email sharing settings control which parts of your emails are visible to other members of your workspace when you sync your email with Attio.

-By default, Attio keeps your emails private.
-Only metadata is shared with your team.
+By default, Attio only displays an email's metadata and subject line with your team.
 This includes information such as timestamps and participants.
-Your teammates will not be able to see the subject lines or the content of your emails unless you modify your default sharing setting or share emails manually.
+Your teammates will not be able to see the content of your emails unless you modify your default sharing setting or share emails manually.

 Learn how to configure your default email sharing settings.